Elie-Jean-Joseph Morel

 Elie-Jean-Joseph Morel (27 December 1862 – 15 June 1948) was a member of Paris Foreign Missions Society and was the archbishop of Archdiocese of Pondicherry.
 On 21 September 1909 he succeeded Archbishop Joseph-Adolphe Gandy.
 He was the bishop until 16 August 1929.
-He resigned due to health reasons.
+He resigned for health reasons.
 He was succeeded by Auguste-Siméon Colas.

 Early life

 He was born 27 December 1862 in Bellefontaine, diocese of Saint-Claude, Jura.
 He entered Paris Foreign Missions Society on 5 March 1885.
 He was ordained as a priest on 24 September 1887.
 He left immediately for the Pondicherry Mission where he was appointed as a professor of science at the Colonial College.
 Then, he was appointed as the parish priest of Thennur, where he made a relatively short stay.
 He was recalled to the College Saint Joseph at Cuddalore as professor of science.
 He was forced to return to Pondicherry to replace the top of the Grand Séminaire, P. Faure, who, extremely tired, had to return to France.

 Mgr.
 Joseph-Adolphe Gandy, then Archbishop of Pondicherry, realizing that his health was failing, had requested Rome to give him a coadjutor.
 He died before getting a definitive answer.
 Six months after his death, Rome appointed Morel as his successor.